What is the Altered States Database (ASDB)?

 Who might use the ASDB?

 How can I know that the data is reliable?
-How is the data selected that is included in the ASDB?

 All data in the ASDB have been collected without any conflicts of interest and without any normative bias.
 Only data that were published in scientific journals are accepted.
 All articles must have undergone peer-review.